Brass and Chrome-plated metals are two trendy metal-plated finishes used for various products, looks, and designs.

 Electroplating Process Defined

 Plating is also known as electroplating.
-The Oxford dictionary defines electroplating as:
+The Oxford Dictionary defines electroplating as:

 In simple terms, electroplating is when a metal coating is placed onto a metal or another kind of material to coat or put on a finish.
-There are many reasons why it can be good to Electroplate vs. having a solid metal which include:
+There are many reasons why it can be good to Electroplate vs. having a solid metal, which include:

 - Decorative Purposes – Electroplating is done on metal to give the metal a specific look or feel.

 - Cost – Electroplating or a plated finish is usually cheaper than solid metal.
-An example of this is plated brass is usually always cheaper than solid brass.
+An example of this is plated brass is usually cheaper than solid brass.

 - Corrosion – Many electroplated metals have better resistance to corrosion and abrasion.